Henry Walter Bates: Home at last

 In 1863 he married Sarah Ann Mason.
 From 1864 onwards, he worked as assistant secretary of the Royal Geographical Society (effectively, he was the secretary, since the senior post was occupied by a noble figurehead).
 He sold his personal Lepidoptera collection to Frederick DuCane Godman and Osbert Salvin and began to work mostly on beetles (cerambycids, carabids, and cicindelids).
 From 1868 to 1869 and in 1878 he was president of the Entomological Society of London.
 In 1871 he was elected a fellow of the Linnaean Society, and in 1881 he was elected a fellow of the Royal Society.

 He died of bronchitis in 1892 (in modern terms, that may mean emphysema).
 A large part of his collections are in the Natural History Museum (see The Field, London, 20 February 1892).
 Specimens he collected went to the Natural History Museum, at that time called the British Museum (Natural History), and to private collectors; yet Bates still retained a huge reference collection and was often consulted on difficult identifications.
 This, and the disposal of the collection after his death, are mentioned in Edward Clodd's Memories.

 Wallace wrote an obituary of Bates in Nature.
 He describes Bates's 1861 paper on mimicry in Heliconiidae butterflies as "remarkable and epoch-making", with "a clear and intelligible explanation", briefly addressing its attackers as "persons who are more or less ignorant of the facts".
 He then praises Bates's contributions to entomology, before regretting, in remarkably bitter words for an official obituary, that the "confinement and constant strain" of "mere drudgery of office work" for the Royal Geographical Society had with "little doubt ... weakened his constitution and shortened a valuable life".

 His work

 Henry Bates was one of a group of outstanding naturalist-explorers who were supporters of the theory of evolution by natural selection (Charles Darwin and Alfred Russel Wallace 1858).
 Other members of this group included Joseph Dalton Hooker, Fritz Müller, Richard Spruce and Thomas Henry Huxley.

-Bates' work on Amazonian butterflies led him to develop the first scientific account of mimicry, especially the kind of mimicry which bears his name: Batesian mimicry.
+Bates's work on Amazonian butterflies led him to develop the first scientific account of mimicry, especially the kind of mimicry which bears his name: Batesian mimicry.
 This is the mimicry by a palatable species of an unpalatable or noxious species.
 A common example seen in temperate gardens is the hover-fly, many of which – though bearing no sting – mimic the warning colouration of hymenoptera (wasps and bees).
 Such mimicry does not need to be perfect to improve the survival of the palatable species.

 Bates noted of the Heliconids (long-wings) that they were forest dwellers which were: